 These trauma patients need the immediate attention of skilled orthopaedic surgeons who evaluate and treat such severe injuries, and often perform extensive surgery to repair or reconstruct broken limbs or pelvic injuries.

-Because of their expertise in trauma care, Spectrum’s orthopaedic surgeons serve on the trauma staff at Maine Medical Center (MMC), the state’s only Level I Trauma Center, and Central Maine Medical Center (CMMC), a Level II Trauma Center, treating some of the most critical and complex injuries in the state.
+Because of their expertise in trauma care, Spectrum’s orthopaedic surgeons serve on the trauma staff at Maine Medical Center (MMC), the state’s only Level I Trauma Center, and Stephens Memorial Hospital, a Level II Trauma Center, treating some of the most critical and complex injuries in the state.

-In addition, Spectrum orthopaedic specialists play a vital role in providing 24/7 emergency surgery coverage to other hospitals in southern and central Maine.
+In addition, Spectrum’s orthopaedic specialists play a vital role in providing 24/7 emergency surgery coverage to other hospitals in southern and central Maine.

 Spectrum’s trauma specialists see a broad range of orthopaedic injuries, most commonly as a result of car accidents, work accidents and falls.
 These injuries include:

 - Broken bones and joints, such as the leg, hip, and arm

 - Stress fractures of the hand, wrist, foot and ankle

 - Spinal fractures

 - Injuries to muscles, ligaments, tendons and cartilage

 Southern and Central Maine’s trauma centers choose to partner with Spectrum for orthopaedic care because they know their patients are in good hands.
 We provide: